JagsJulia/Jags.jl/README.md

 ## A walk through example

-As the Jags program produces results files in the current directory, it is useful to control the current working directory and restore the original directory at the end of the script.
+As the Jags program produces results files in the current directory, it is useful to control the current working directory and restore the original directory at the end of the script (as is demonstrated in the test_xxx.jl scripts in the test subdirectory).

 ```
 using Jags